pengu-bot/.github/profile/README.md

 <details open>
 <summary>Why is the bot not responding?</summary>
 <br>
-If the bot is not responding, then check our status page
+If the bot is not responding, then check if the bot has the correct permissions, join our discord server  [here](https://discord.gg/qW9mktKVBQ) or check our status page [here](https://pengu-bot.github.io/status/)
 </details>
 <details>
 <summary>Want to ruin the surprise?</summary>